NonStickFryingPan/special-assignment2/README.md

 ## Interpretation

-### The "Recall" Problem: Why the numbers bottomed out
+### "Recall" Problem
 In this run, our **Recall** (sensitivity) was incredibly low.
 To understand why, look at the math:

 $$Recall = \frac{TP}{TP + FN}$$

-* **TP**: True Positives (Variants we caught)
-* **FN**: False Negatives (Variants we missed)

-The issue wasn't the code; it was the data.
-We started with a 3.4 GB slice and then slashed it further by subsampling only 25% of the reads.
-This nuked our **sequencing depth**.

-Variant callers like DeepVariant and Clair3 aren't guessers—they need multiple independent "votes" (reads) to confirm a mutation.
+The issue wasn the data.
+We started with a 3.4 GB slice of a whole HG002 dataset and then slashed it further by subsampling only 25% of the reads.
+This significantly reduced our **sequencing depth**.
+Variant callers like DeepVariant and Clair3 need multiple independent "votes" (reads) to confirm a mutation.
 By throwing away 75% of the evidence, most real variants didn't have enough supporting reads to meet the statistical threshold.
 They were treated as noise and ignored, turning millions of potential hits into False Negatives.
-A Recall under 1% is a textbook symptom of a **signal-to-noise problem**, not a model failure.
+A Recall under 1% is a textbook symptom of a **signal-to-noise problem**.
 ---

-### Why Precision Held Its Ground
+### Precision
 While Recall crashed, **Precision** stayed moderate.

 $$Precision = \frac{TP}{TP + FP}$$

-* **FP**: False Positives (Incorrectly flagged variants)

 Even at low coverage, both tools stayed conservative.
 They didn't start "hallucinating" variants just because the data was thin; they only made a call when they were absolutely sure.
-By refusing to guess, they kept the False Positive count low.

-**The takeaway:** The models were blind to most of the truth (low sensitivity), but they were rarely wrong about what they *did* see (moderate specificity).
+By refusing to guess, they kept the False Positive count low. **The takeaway:** The models were blind to most of the truth (low sensitivity), but they were rarely wrong about what they *did* see (moderate specificity).

 ---